← Back to Coaching

 Good trainers have a re-assessment protocol.
 Weak ones say "we'll just keep working hard."

-What you want to hear: a structured response (re-test movement, re-evaluate nutrition, possibly bring in another coach for a second opinion, adjust programming variables).
+What you want to hear: a structured response (re-test the movement, re-evaluate nutrition, possibly bring in another coach for a second opinion, adjust the programming variables).

 What signals trouble: "That hasn't happened" (statistically improbable) or "We just keep grinding."